the-lstv/LinuxJS/README.md

 // Async variant (stores stdout in a buffer, waits for exit, returns the buffer) console.log( await os.exec("ls -R") )
 ```
-### Attaching an interactive bash to a terminal emulator:
+### Attaching an interactive bash shell to a terminal emulator:
 ```js
 // Assuming "term" is a Xterm.JS instance
 // Note that thanks to LinuxJS operating with standard i/o and escape codes, the terminal emulator can be any standard terminal!
 Its possible to hook this up to any terminal to use as with any other environment, technically even a ssh server.